MinchinWeb/theme-paxton/README.md

 ## Features

 The *Paxton* theme supports three special layouts, in addition to the normal `pages` and `posts` layouts.
-To use specify the layout, in the YAML at the top of post/page, specify it.
+To use these, specify the layout, in the YAML at the top of post/page, specify it.
 For example:

 ~~~yaml